auth0-developer-hub/workshop_angular_typescript_hello-world/Task_1_InstallAuth0SKD.md

 Scroll down and click the "Save Changes" button.

-Don't close this page yet as you'll need some of its information in the next section.
+**Don't close this page yet as you'll need some of its information in the next section.**

+### Install the Auth0 SDK

+After you have successfully cloned the repo and installed all dependencies with `npm install`

+- Make a copy of `.env.example` and remove `.example`
+- Check if your Angular Application still compiles: `npm start`
-### Add the Auth0 configuration variables to Angular
+- Add the Auth0 SDK to you Angular Application: `ng add @auth/auth0-angular`
-From the Auth0 Application Settings page, you need the Auth0 Domain and Client ID values to allow your Angular application to use the communication bridge you just created.

-The client uses the `auth_config.json` file.
-Duplicate `auth_config.json.example` and remove the `.example`.
-Replace the `domain` and `clientId` values for now.
-You'll replace the `audience` value in step 7 when we set up the API.